 - ETF creation/redemption fees.

-Neither RiverFront nor any of its supervised persons accept compensation for the sale of securities or other investment products, including asset-based sales charges or service fees from the sale of mutual funds.
+Neither RiverFront nor any of its supervised persons accept compensation for the sale of securities or other investment products, including asset-based sales charges or service fees from the sale of mutual funds or ETFs.
 Certain RiverFront employees receive compensation based in part on gross sales of RiverFront’s investment programs and Funds.
-This basis point incentive compensation received varies by the investment program/Fund.
-This practice presents a conflict of interest because it gives RiverFront or our employees an incentive to recommend investment programs and/or Funds based on the compensation received, in addition to a client’s needs.
+This basis point incentive compensation received by those employees is the same for all investment programs/Funds, so as not to incentivize the sale of any given product over another.

 Clients should review all fees charged by RiverFront, Sponsor Firms, custodians, brokers, and others to fully understand the total amount of fees incurred.